 Especially for travelers from countries considered to be high risk, expect to be screened at the airport on arrival in Jamaica.
 COVID-19 test may or may not be performed.
 Information will be provided as to what is expected of you during your stay in Jamaica.

-Travel Health and Logistics Insurance with Implementation Date in November 2020
+Travel Health and Logistics Insurance

 The compulsory fee will be included as part of the Travel Authorization application, triggering automatic participation in the Jamaica Cares program.
 Participation is mandatory for all non-Jamaican passport holders.